22 Characteristics of High-Potential Employees to Look For in 2025

 Employee potential will remain a potential if you don’t act on them.
 You should invest in HiPo professional development programs to improve their skills and competencies and help their potential become realized.

-One surefire way to develop HiPos is through coaching and mentorship programs.
+One surefire way to develop HiPos is through effective coaching frameworks and mentorship programs.
 It provides several advantages that would tremendously benefit talented employees.

 Reports have shownOpens in a new tab improvements in confidence and productivity for employees who received regular mentoring sessions.
 As many as 80% of workers reported this progress after a coaching program.